Notice board will keep you updated on all the odd things happening at this site.

 You too could build a solar farm.
-If you've been humming and ha-ing about the free gifts sun brings us, I'm about to put up four new 230 watt solar photo voltaic panels that will double our solar output.
+If you have been humming and ha-ing about the free gifts sun brings us, I'm about to put up four new 230 watt solar photo voltaic panels that will double our solar output.
 Watch the solar power energy page.
 Just 10,000 rand, about 1000 dollars, plus some effort to install the new panels.

 It is worth going on about at notice board.

 All done, we now have a small solar farm.
 It produces 90 percent of our electricity.
 You could do it too just follow the instructions.

 The decision to go green is perhaps more spiritual than anything else.
-It's to do with a longing to leave behind a planet habitable for your children's children.
+It is to do with a longing to leave behind a planet habitable for your children's children.
 It's certainly not a money saver initially; however, our power utility has just applied for a 33% increase in price to compensate for the vast losses to corruption in the Jacob Zuma era.
 The power from the utility is still cheaper, though not as reliable, but no longer if they get that increase.

-Plus, after considerable frustration over bad seed, or seed planted at the wrong time of the year, I'm going to start being more scientific about our gardening, and will build a planting diary with details about which seed companies we've been using.
+Plus, after considerable frustration over bad seed, or seed planted at the wrong time of the year, I am going to start being more scientific about our gardening, and will build a planting diary with details about which seed companies we've been using.

 This incidentally is not the best way to go about building your solar farm.
 Learn from my experiences and use uniform panels.
 Still, with the use of a couple diodes it works perfectly.
 There are all sorts of tidbits at notice board.